amperity/amperity-docs/shared/terms.rst

 .. term-company-start

-The company, typically an employer or small business, that is associated with an individual customer record.
+The company, typically an employer or small business, that is associated with a customer.

 .. term-company-end